 Join the Jayhawks at the University of Kansas

-You’ve earned freshman or transfer admission to the University of Kansas — congratulations!
+You’ve earned freshman admission to the University of Kansas — congratulations!
 In the weeks that lead up to your first day, you’ll take crucial steps that will shape your KU experience.
 Find a comprehensive list of those steps below.

 First-time freshmen: Pay your enrollment deposit

 If you are an incoming first-year student, you can pay your $221 enrollment deposit starting in mid-September once you've created your KU Online ID.
 This deposit confirms your place in the next KU class, covers the costs of Orientation and first-year programming, and pays for your KU Card.
 (Certain students may qualify for deferred payment.)

 Additional steps for admitted students

 Log in at this link and follow the instructions to obtain your assigned KU online ID and email address, set up account security, and create additional email aliases.
 You'll need your student ID number — not the username you used to apply online — you can find it at admissions.ku.edu/status and it is also in your admit packet (be sure to keep both your student ID number and KU online ID and password handy as you will use them often for next steps).